Best Hiking Socks of 2024

 Light compression and a snug fit aid in your socks ability to effectively wick moisture, breathe, and stay wrinkle-free.
 Conversely, socks that are too tight can restrict blood flow and limit your toes’ range of movement.
 While this mostly comes down to personal preference, we recommend choosing socks that fit a bit tighter than a bit too big to prevent hotspots or blisters.

-Socks with high merino wool content are likely to shrink if you put them in the dryer on high heat.
+The key when it comes to washing your hiking socks: keep the temperature low – or air dry them.
+While socks made of nylon and polyester can handle the heat, pairs with high merino wool content are likely to shrink in a hot dryer.
 For best results, follow the manufacturer’s instructions for washing and drying your socks to maintain their cushion and avoid miniaturizing them.
 We recommend washing wool products inside-out on a cool or lukewarm washing machine setting with gentle detergent, then air drying them on a clothesline or flat surface.
 If you’re in a hurry, the next best thing is to tumble dry your wool socks on low.
-If you treat them well, your wool hiking socks should last for a long time.
+If you treat them with a bit of care and patience, your hiking socks should last for a long time.

 HOW TO AVOID LOSING SOCKS